 The diagnosis and management of concussion is complicated by the difficulty in identifying the injury as well as the complex and individual nature of managing this injury.
-Ongoing education of players, NFL team physicians and athletic trainers regarding concussion is important, recognizing the evolving advances in concussion assessment and management.
-The objective of these protocols is to provide medical staffs responsible for the health care of NFL players with a process for diagnosing and managing concussion.
+Ongoing education of players, NFL team physicians and certified athletic trainers (ATCs) regarding concussion is important, recognizing the evolving advances in concussion assessment and management.
+The objective of these protocols is to provide medical staffs responsible for the health care of NFL players with a guide for diagnosing and managing concussion.

-Concussion Defined: For purposes of these protocols, the term concussion is defined as (reference McCrory et al BJSM ’13): A complex pathophysiological process affecting the brain induced by biomechanical forces.
-Several common features that may be utilized in defining the nature of a concussive head injury include:
+Sports related concussion (“SRC”) is a traumatic brain injury induced by biomechanical forces.
+Several common features that may be utilized in clinically defining the nature of a concussive head injury include the following:

 Potential Concussion Signs (Observable)

 - Slow to get up following a hit to the head (“hit to the head” may include secondary contact with the playing surface);